 Spain was one of the nations that proposed a three-year trial of the four-day work week, which was authorized by the government in 2021.
 The pilot was intended to start in September of that same year, but it hasn't yet.
-Who among us wouldn't relish having a week off from work?
-We would, without a doubt, but alas Spain does not, at least not yet, have a four-day work week.
+Who among us wouldn't relish having a day off of work?
+We would, without a doubt, but alas Spain does not, at least not yet, have a four-day workweek.

 Are shops in Spain open 7 days a week?

-What are full-time and part-time work in Spain?
+What is Full-Time and Part-Time Work in Spain?

 40 hours a week is the standard for full-time employment, and any overtime should be specified in your contract.
-In Spain, part-time labor is employment lasting up to 20 hours each week.
+In Spain, part-time labour is employment lasting up to 20 hours each week.

-In conclusion, while working hours in some regions of Spain may differ significantly from those in other nations, you can generally expect similar hours in Spain's major cities as in other European ones.
+While working hours in some regions of Spain may differ significantly from those in other nations, you can generally expect similar hours in Spain's major cities as in other European ones.
 It is important that you understand how the Spanish system operates before deciding on employment opportunities in this country.
+By being aware of these factors, you can ensure that you're well-prepared and able to enjoy a healthy work-life balance.
 Now that you have all of these details covered you can start beginning your job search in Spain.
-If you already found a job and you are moving there soon we recommend you read our blog about how to get your NIE number once you arrive in the country.